 Best for reclaimed solid wood flooring

 No, your flooring does not come from flooring.
-Only a small percentage, mostly maple, started out as flooring, but you don't want it to begin with flooring.
+Only a small percentage, mostly maple, started as flooring, but you don't want it to begin with flooring.
 Better is, to begin with, "beam stock," as Pete Mazzonne of The Woods Company says.